DctrG/airs-rt/README.md

 - **Web UI**: Simple web interface for testing
 - **Real-time logging**: Monitor API requests and responses in real-time with detailed headers and status codes
 - **Automated deployment**: One-command deployment to GCP Compute Engine with automatic setup
-- **Model fallback**: Automatically falls back to compatible models if the default model is unavailable

 ## Configuration